TFM93/spacet/README.md

 Running ``` docker compose up --detach ``` will bring up the following services:
 - PostgreSQL: The database service.
 - Spacet Microservice
+- PubSub Emulator: Acts as an event broker.
+- Echo Service: Consumes and echoes PubSub messages.
+- Publish Service: Ensures the PubSub emulator is functioning correctly by sending messages.

 #### Makefile